-“We are seeing a lot more banks offer that functionality that gives consumers proactive control over where their data is going,” ABA’s Morgan says.
+“We are seeing a lot more banks offer that functionality that gives consumers proactive control over where their data is going,” says Rob Morgan, senior vice president of emerging technologies at the American Bankers Association.
 “It’s not just the added security … But it’s also the importance of transparency so you see where your data is going, how it is being used and [controlled], the ability to turn off this thing when you are no longer using the service.”

-At Wells Fargo, for example, customers are able to see recurring payments connected to payment cards and can turn their cards on and off under one hub, called Control Tower.
+At Wells Fargo, for example, customers are able to see recurring payments connected to payment cards.

 7. Giving you tailored options

 If you are looking for a like-minded community, mobile banking provides a variety of options to serve specific pockets of the population.

 Daylight, for example, is a digital bank focused on addressing financial issues facing LGBTQ communities, such as lower mortgage approval rates.
 Daylight has also partnered with Visa to offer a debit card that features account holders’ chosen names rather than their birth names, a feature that may appeal to those who have transitioned their gender.

 Rob Curtis, co-founder and CEO of Daylight, says going into a bank as an LGBTQ person is largely an exercise in futility.
 “They won’t understand who you are,” Curtis says.
 “They will ask you the wrong questions and they will give you a service that is designed for people that don’t act like us.”